gjerdrun/kingshot_guide/docs/events/halls-of-governors/4th-5th-hog.md

     | Training/Promotion | +20 pts |

     !!! tip "Focus"
+        - Pre-queue long trainings to finish inside the stage window
-        - Use a training capacity boost the day before and time a large training session to finish inside the day
+        - Use a training capacity boost the day before so a large batch completes in window
+        - Batch completions to hit milestones cleanly; avoid overshooting
+        - Prioritize highest unlocked tiers for better points efficiency
+        - Keep resources and speedups ready; top off queues if you need quick points

     !!! note "What to save up beforehand"
         - Building/research timers, universal speedups, resource packs